SpectralVectors/PortableConsole/README.md

 A popup panel that lets you execute Python commands in any context or area in Blender

 ## How It Works
-You can F3 search for PortableConsole, or use the built-in shortcut Shift+Ctrl+Alt+P.
+F3 search for PortableConsole, or use the built-in shortcut Shift+Ctrl+Alt+P.

 This opens a panel in whatever context your cursor inhabits where you can type or paste Python code.